History of OpenStack

 What Is OpenStack?

 In simple terms, OpenStack is an open source platform that uses merged virtual resources to build, scale and manage private and public clouds.
 The platform is comprised of projects which act as tools that run cloud-computing services such as networking, storage and image services.
-OpenStack Train is the most current release.
 You can bundle these projects to achieve your desired result, your way.
-Thanks to innovations in OpenStack, cloud computing has never been more flexible.
+Thanks to innovations in OpenStack and its timely releases, the latest being Victoria, cloud computing has never been more flexible.
 Deploy the tools you need, when you need them.

 Want to learn more about OpenStack?